About Rituals for the Living…

 “Thank you again for dropping off the Kits - they are really beautiful and I really believe they will have a positive impact on those who I shared with as gifts.
 So much ... that I just ordered another 2 kits.
 One will be for me and another I will store as a gift in the future.” — John S, Los Angeles

 “This is a million times better than flowers.
-My shrine is growing beautifully and I’ve even used some of the seeds that grew to bake with.
+My shrine is growing beautifully.
+I’ve even used some of the seeds that grew to bake with.
 It helped me feel close to my dear brother.” — Mark M, Santa Monica